FedeClaudi/Term.jl/docs/src/basics/prompt.md

 So, what if you want to get user inputs, but you don't want to handle any crazy input they can provide?
 Fear not, use `OptionsPrompt` so that only acceptable options will be ok.
 This will keep "asking" your prompt until the user's answer matches one of the given options

 ```@example prompt
-prompt = OptionsPrompt(["a lot", "so much", "the most"], "How likely would you be to recomend Term.jl to a friend or colleague?") # don't forget to |> ask
+prompt = OptionsPrompt(["a lot", "so much", "the most"], "How likely would you be to recommend Term.jl to a friend or colleague?") # don't forget to |> ask
 print(prompt) # hide
 ```